Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Introduction

-The rest of this paper is organized as follows.
-In \S\ref{sect:cohomologyofADE} we first recall some basic facts on Kleinian singularities, and then compute the equivariant cohomology of the minimal resolutions of these singularities.
-In \S\ref{sect:quantization} we study the quantizations of the minimal nilpotent orbit closures in Lie algebras of ADE type, which is due to Joseph \cite{Jo} and Garfinkle \cite{Ga}.
-In \S\ref{sect:B-algebra} we study the corresponding $B$-algebra of these quantizations.
-In \S\ref{sect:proofofmainthm} we prove Theorem \ref{maintheorem}.
-Namely, for each type of Lie algebras, we give an explicit isomorphism between the two types of algebras.
+The rest of this paper is devoted to the proofs of the above two theorems.
+It is organized as follows.
+In \S\ref{sect:cohomologyofADE} we first recall some basic facts on Kleinian singularities, and then compute the equivariant quantum cohomology of the minimal resolutions of these singularities.
+In \S\ref{sect:quantization} we go over the quantizations of the minimal nilpotent orbit closures in Lie algebras of ADE type, which is due to Joseph \cite{Jo} and Garfinkle \cite{Ga}.
+After that, in \S\ref{sect:Q(A)} we study with some details the corresponding $B$-algebra of these quantizations.
+In \S\ref{sect:thequantumHikitaconj}, we first recall Kamnitzer-McBreen-Proudfoot's version of the quantum Hikita conjecture, and then prove Theorems \ref{maintheorem0} and \ref{maintheorem}.
+In \S\ref{sect:BCFG}, we study the quantizations of the minimal special orbits and the equivariant cohomologies of the minimal resolutions of BCFG type singularities, and prove Theorems \ref{maintheorem2} and \ref{maintheorem3}.

 \begin{ack} In the spring of 2021, Professor Yongbin Ruan gave a series of lectures at Zhejiang University on his project on the mirror symmetry of nilpotent orbits of semi-simple Lie algebras.
 This paper is also motivated by our study of his lectures.
 We are extremely grateful to him as well as IASM, Zhejiang University for inviting us to attend the lectures and for offering excellent working conditions.
+We also thank Xiaowen Hu, Huazhong Ke and Yaoxiong Wen for some very valuable discussions.
 This work is supported by NSFC Nos.
-11890660, 11890663 and 12271377. \end{ack}
+11890663, 12271377 and 12261131498. \end{ack}